zanprgmr/VoxelLauncher/README.md

+# ⚠️NOTE⚠️
+I am aware of the error raised on launch that says that there is no internet, this is due to recent changes on minecraft news api, right now i am trying to fix it asap.
+ALl features except the news feed are working as usual.

 # VoxelLauncher 🎮🚀

 VoxelLauncher is a **Minecraft launcher** built with pure Python, designed to simplify Minecraft installation, offer real-time official news updates, and provide a range of customization options.
 This project is currently a work in progress.